Wangerooge Frisian: Documentation

 Enno Littmann (left) and Theodor Siebs both published data on Wangerooge Frisian in the 1920s.

 The earliest documentation of Wangerooge Frisian was done by the German naturalist Ulrich Jasper Seetzen, who visited the island in 1799.
 Shortly thereafter, during the winter of 1806–1807, Lorenz Oken – another German naturalist – followed suit.
-Around this time, there were around two hundred speakers.
+Around this time, there were about two hundred speakers.

 The dialect of Wangerooge is well-attested, largely due to the efforts of Heinrich Georg Ehrentraut, a German jurist from Jever.
 Most of his collection comprises fairy tales, ethnographic works, and texts about life on the island.
-With the help of his principal informant Anna Metta Claßen, an elderly Wangerooge native, Ehrentraut published most of his work on the dialect in Friesisches Archiv, his briefly-published academic journal which saw only two volumes, one in 1849 and one in 1854, though his fieldwork took place on four expeditions between 1837 and 1841.
+With the help of his principal informant Anna Metta Claßen, an elderly Wangerooge native, Ehrentraut published most of his work on the dialect in Friesisches Archiv, his briefly-published academic journal.
+The journal only saw two volumes, one in 1849 and one in 1854, though his fieldwork took place on four expeditions between 1837 and 1841.
 The majority of the recorded materials from these trips were written accounts of Claßen's speech.
 In 1996, Versloot was able to publish the rest of Ehrentraut's documentation after he gained access to his Nachlaß.
 Ehrentraut's work comprises the majority of the extant corpora.